I Regret Accepting My New Job. Now, What?

 - Avoid the same scenario by conducting informational interviews to glean some in-depth insight you may have needed in your previous job-searching strategy.

 - Transition with respect and professional courtesy.

-Although it may not feel like it, experiencing regret is an excellent opportunity to learn more about yourself and reinforce what is important.
+Although it may not feel like it, experiencing new job regret is an excellent opportunity to learn more about yourself and reinforce what is important.
 Quitting a job is extremely personal, and two of the best takeaways from the experience of regret is to understand no amount of preparation and research can fully disclose all the details of an employment opportunity objectively.
 Navigating your career transition alone does not have to be an option.
-Reach out for more information on how M. Santiago Group can guide and support you through the various cycles of your career.
+Reach out for more information on writing and coaching services and see how M. Santiago Group can guide and support you through the various cycles of your career.